Jsparrow/dashboard/docs/README.md

 Happy as a bird can be,
 [Try jSparrow now, for free.](https://jsparrow.github.io/eclipse/starter-registration.html)*

-jSparrow 3.13.0 contains a new refactoring rule for `java.util.Optional`
+jSparrow 3.13.0 contains a new refactoring rule for `java.util.Optional`.

 * [Use Optional::map](https://jsparrow.github.io/rules/optional-map.html): This rule extracts an `Optional::map` from the consumer used in `Optional::ifPresent`.
 This makes complicated code blocks easier to read and reuse.